idanberger22/slide-it/README.md

   If you are a hard-core fan, you can also copy an image URL and arrange the tiles to match the image.
   Click on a tile near the empty spot to move it there.

   # Installation
   clone the repository > npm i > npm start > enjoy!
+  Or you can check the live version here : https://idanberger22.github.io/slide-it/